drumilT/news-clustering/README.md

 # news-clustering

-run download_data.sh to download dataset run run.sh to execute and print scores
+run download_data.sh to download dataset run gen_data scripts according to your need and move those .json files in the subfolders to dataset folder for the code to use them
+run run.sh to execute and print scores

 Implementation of the paper: Multilingual Clustering of Streaming News, Sebastião Miranda, Artūrs Znotiņš, Shay B. Cohen, Guntis Barzdins, In EMNLP 2018 (http://aclweb.org/anthology/D18-1483)